 Japan Coronavirus Information

-At the time of writing, Japan has been averaging around 250 new cases a day, mostly coming out of the nightlife district of Shinjuku, in Tokyo.
-Cases have been increasing in the last two weeks or so, which some people attribute to relaxation of anti-viral measures.
-Kyoto has very few active cases.
-Japan has had around 140 cases per million people, which is a fraction of the case numbers seen in North America and much of Europe.
+At the time of writing, Japan has been experiencing around 2,300 new cases a day, according to the Japan COVID-19 Tracker.
+Many of the new cases are occurring in younger people and have been tied to bars and clubs.
+Japan has had around 1,011 cases per million people, which is a fraction of the case numbers seen in North America and much of Europe.

 Here is a useful link for the latest coronavirus numbers on Japan: